 - Make them write thank you cards

-- Limit the usage of cell phone and other electronic devices
+- Limit the usage of smart phone and other electronic devices

 - Teach your kids the importance of empathy

-If your child frequently disobeys rules or if you find any difficulty in handling the way your kids behave, talk to a doctor.
+If your child frequently disobeys rules or if you find any difficulty in handling the way your kids behave, consult a doctor online.